Lespernater/BioinformaticsPractice/README.md

 # Bioinformatics Practice
-Praciting Multi-omics in R and Python
+Practicing Multi-omics in R and Python